International Sikh Youth Federation: Canada

 In June 2003, Canada banned the organisation.
 The Vancouver Sun reported in February 2008 that Singhs were campaigning to have both the Babbar Khalsa and International Sikh Youth Federation delisted as terrorist organisations.

 The article went on to state that the Public Safety Minister had never been approached by anyone lobbying to delist the banned groups and said, "the decision to list organisations such as Babbar Khalsa, Babbar Khalsa International and the International Sikh Youth Federation as terrorist entities under the Criminal Code is intended to protect Canada and Canadians from terrorism".

 United States

-The ISYF was not add to the US Treasury Department terrorism list on June 27, 2002.
+The ISYF was added to the US Treasury Department terrorism list on 27 June 2002.

+In April 2004, the United States added four organisations, including the ISYF, to its terror list, allowing the US to deny entry (and to deport) any of its members.